 - Computer software to store transactions/records

-There are two cryptographic keys in play during the blockchain process: a public key and a private key.
+Two cryptographic keys are in play during the blockchain process: public and private keys.
 The public key is used to receive payments.
 It gives the operator access to the transaction history.
 The private key is used to access the funds.
-It gives the user access that they need to execute new transactions.
+It provides the user with access that they need to execute new transactions.

 The two keys work together to create a digital identity (digital signature).
 It allows for the authorization and control of these transactions.
 The authorized deals are then certified with a mathematical verification.
 This makes it an ideal system for securing sensitive information.